abhitoshj/da2250-dl-semeval2025-ea-mt/Report.md

 #### Observations

-- The Final Score metric highlights the substantial advantage of `gemma3_instruct_4b_text (rag-wikidata)` over all other models, especially in Meta-heavy languages and for adequacy.
-- `facebook_nllb_200_3.3b` (both RAG variants) is strong and consistent, but is outperformed by `gemma3_instruct_4b_text` in every language and metric.
+- **COMET Scores:** `gemma3_instruct_4b_text (rag-wikidata)` achieves the highest COMET scores across nearly all languages, demonstrating the benefit of entity-aware augmentation. `facebook_nllb_200_3.3b` (both RAG variants) is strong and consistent, while `mistral7b` is competitive in some European languages but weaker elsewhere.
-- `mistral7b` performs well in some European languages but is much weaker in Final Score for Asian and low-resource languages, and its zero-shot RAG variant is especially poor.
+- **META Scores:** The META scores show a substantial advantage for `gemma3_instruct_4b_text (rag-wikidata)`, especially in adequacy-heavy languages. `facebook_nllb_200_3.3b` is consistent, but `mistral7b` and its zero-shot RAG variant perform poorly in low-resource and Asian languages.
-- The largest gains from entity-aware augmentation are seen in languages with complex named entities and for adequacy (Meta score).
+- **Final Score:** The harmonic mean highlights the superior performance of `gemma3_instruct_4b_text (rag-wikidata)` in both adequacy and fluency, with the largest gains in languages with complex named entities.
+The RAG approach is especially effective for adequacy (META) in these settings.

 #### Conclusions

-- The RAG Wikidata approach with `gemma3_instruct_4b_text` delivers state-of-the-art performance among all tested models, especially in Final Score, indicating superior adequacy and entity handling.
-- Entity-aware translation using Wikidata lookups is highly effective, with the largest gains in languages and settings where entity translation is challenging.
-- The Final Score metric provides a comprehensive view of translation quality, confirming the robustness of the RAG approach for named-entity-rich content.
+- The RAG Wikidata approach with `gemma3_instruct_4b_text` delivers state-of-the-art performance, especially in adequacy and entity handling, as reflected in the Final Score.
+Entity-aware translation using Wikidata lookups is highly effective, particularly for languages and settings where entity translation is challenging.
+The combined metrics confirm the robustness of the RAG approach for named-entity-rich content.
-A

 ## Few Shot Prompting

 ### COMET Scores